-- 28. Where the PGR admits the allegation(s) the School will decide whether it can give a penalty or whether it is necessary to forward the case to the Committee for a penalty to be given.
-(See Annex 2). - 29.
+- 29. Where the PGR admits the allegation(s) the School will decide whether it can give a penalty or whether it is necessary to forward the case to the Committee for a penalty to be given. - 30.
 Where the PGR denies the allegation(s), after the PGR has withdrawn from the meeting, the School will make a preliminary determination as to whether the PGR has committed an offence of assessment misconduct.
 The meeting will record the reasons and its findings as the conclusion of the minutes.
-If the meeting considers that the PGR has committed an offence, the case must always be referred to the Committee on Applications for final determination. - 30.
-Where a penalty is to be given by the School, the School should decide upon the penalty (see Annex 2), inform the PGR and report the case and penalty to the Student Cases Team10.
-A copy of the minutes of the meeting, including the School's findings, conclusions and determination together with a letter giving the penalty, should be sent to the PGR no later than 10 working days after the meeting and simultaneously be copied to the Student Cases Team. - 31.
+If the meeting considers that the PGR has committed an offence, the case must always be referred to the Committee on Applications for final determination. - 31.
+Where a penalty is to be given by the School, the School should decide upon the penalty, inform the PGR8.
+A copy of the minutes of the meeting, including the School's findings, conclusions and determination together with a letter giving the penalty, should be sent to the PGR no later than 10 working days after the meeting. - 32.
 If the meeting finds that the allegation of academic misconduct has not been proven the School will within 10 working days of the meeting, write to the PGR letting them know.
 The case will then be at an end and no records will be retained.
-The work submitted for assessment will be marked in accordance with normal arrangements and without penalty. - 32.
-Where the case is to be forwarded to the Committee on Applications (the Committee) the School shall, within 10 working days of the School meeting, send to the PGR: - a) a letter informing them that the case is being sent to the Committee; and - b) a copy of the minutes including the School's reasons, findings and conclusions. - 33.
-Where the case is to be forwarded to the Committee the School shall, within 10 working days of the meeting, send to the Student Cases Team - a) a completed pro forma; - b) a copy of the letter inviting the PGR to the meeting with the School; - c) the documentation referred to in paragraph 22 (as provided to the PGR); - d) a copy of the letter informing the PGR the case is being sent to the Committee; - e) the minutes of the School meeting (as provided to the PGR) and copies of all additional correspondence; - f) the assessed work relevant to the allegation. - g) copies of the PGR handbook and any other relevant published information, including the Code of Practice for research degree candidatures. - 34.
-Within 10 working days of the date of the letter notifying the PGR that the case is being sent to the Committee the PGR shall send to the Student Cases Team:
+The work submitted for assessment will be marked in accordance with normal arrangements and without penalty. - 33.
+Where the case is to be forwarded to the Committee on Applications (the Committee) the School shall, within 10 working days of the School meeting, send to the PGR: - a) a letter informing them that the case is being sent to the Committee; and - b) a copy of the minutes including the School's reasons, findings and conclusions. - 34.
+Where the case is to be forwarded to the Committee the School shall, within 10 working days of the meeting, send to the Student Cases Team - a) a completed pro forma; - b) a copy of the letter inviting the PGR to the meeting with the School; - c) the documentation referred to in paragraph 22 (as provided to the PGR); - d) a copy of the letter informing the PGR the case is being sent to the Committee; - e) the minutes of the School meeting (as provided to the PGR) and copies of all additional correspondence; - f) the assessed work relevant to the allegation. - g) copies of the PGR handbook and any other relevant published information, including the Code of Practice for research degree candidatures.

-10 All cases resolved at School or Faculty level will be entered into the PGR's record and notified to the Office.
+8 All cases resolved at School or Faculty level will be entered into the PGR's record and notified to the Office.

-- a) confirmation as to whether the allegation is admitted or denied; and - b) any statement in defence of the allegation or in mitigation. - 35.
+- 35. Within 10 working days of the date of the letter notifying the PGR that the case is being sent to the Committee the PGR shall send to the Student Cases Team: - a) confirmation as to whether the allegation is admitted or denied; and - b) any statement in defence of the allegation or in mitigation. - 36.
 The PGR must ensure that no evidence or information is held over in the expectation that it can be presented later.
 If it is and it is judged that it could reasonably have been brought forward, it will be discounted.
 Where the statement is received after the deadline it will be accepted only at the discretion of the Committee